Home » Do Quaker Parrots Like To Cuddle?

 Do Quaker Parrots Like To Cuddle?

-Quaker parrots can be friendly and loving pet birds.
-They can also be high maintenance, so not everyone can give them the one-on-one attention and care they need to thrive in captivity.
+Quaker parrots can be friendly and loving birds.
+However, they’re also high maintenance, so not everyone can give them the one-on-one attention and care they need to thrive as pets.

 They can become unhappy and withdrawn if they don’t get the attention they crave.
 However, once Quaker parrots bond with humans, they show appreciation through their affectionate actions.

-What you get from a relationship with a Quaker parrot is proportionate to what you put in.
+What you get from a relationship with a Quaker parrot is proportionate to your time and effort.
 If you show a parrot love by meeting its care needs, it’s far likelier to reciprocate.

 Quaker parrots’ behavior toward people depends on their upbringing, training, and care.
 Their behavioral characteristics range from friendly and fun-loving to boisterous and poorly behaved.